 I wrote this page to teach everyone who has been injured in a car accident everything you need to know to educate yourself enough to know your legal rights, to beat insurance companies, to avoid losing out on the compensation you deserve, how to find and choose the best attorney for your case, and even more important, how to avoid the costly mistake of choosing the wrong attorney for your case.
 The following information is the same I have given to my friends and family for many years.
 Regardless of whether you decide to hire Hancock Injury Attorneys to represent you or a loved one in your personal injury or wrongful death claim, or whether you are a grieving family member of a loved one taken from you far too soon, I hope this page and website provide you valuable information to protect you and your loved ones.
 I wish you and your family the very best.

-— Attorney Mike Hancock, founding partner of Hancock Injury Attorneys
+— Written and legally reviewed by Attorney Mike Hancock, founding partner of Hancock Injury Attorneys